microsoft/fluent-ui-react/.github/CONTRIBUTING.md

 Stardust provides already the needed ARIA attributes to make its components accessible.

-For example, to make the RadioGroup component accessible, you will find the generated HTML having the following shape:
+For example, to make the RadioGroup component accessible, you will find the generated HTML having the following look:
 ```html
   <div role="radio" tabindex="0" aria-checked="true" class="ui-radiogroup__item">
     <span class="ui-label">